 Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount Personnel Conservation Biologist Project Manager- Overall project management and coordination to complete Activities 1 and 2.
-30% 0.5 Х \$64,840 Sub Total \$64,840 Contracts and Services Audubon Minnesota Professional or Technical Service Contract Audubon Minnesota will support the project through the following: Conservation Director and Communications Manager will help with Motus installation and coordination and development of interpretive materials related to Activities 1 and 2; travel funds to support Motus station and interpretation installation and partner networking.
-0.5 \$44,500 TBD Professional or Technical Service Contract Hire a contractor to help with Motus station installation at sites where installation cannot be completed by project staff alone.
-Some sites may be more challenging to install Motus stations and may require rental of a lift, climbing or complex electrical work. - \$25,000 TBD Professional or Technical Service Contract Contract with a graphic designer to make customized illustrations for interpretive displays that are digestible and eye-catching.
-Graphics will explain the technology and use of Motus stations and be used on all interpretive displays. - \$1,500 TBD Professional or Technical Service Contract LTE Data plan, if needed.
-A few stations may not have access to WI-FI or ethernet and would need an annual data plan. - \$960 Sub Total \$71,960 Equipment, Tools, and Supplies Equipment Motus station equipment.
+30% 0.5 Х \$64,840 Sub Total \$64,840 Contracts and Services TBD Service Contract Contractor will support the project via partner coordination, Motus installation, and development of interpretive materials related to Activities 1 and 2.
+Includes funding for personnel and travel.
+0.26 \$44,500 TBD Service Contract Hire a contractor to help with Motus station installation at sites where installation cannot be completed by project staff alone.
+Some sites may be more challenging to install Motus stations and may require rental of a lift, climbing or complex electrical work.
+0 \$25,000 TBD Service Contract Contract with a graphic designer to make customized illustrations for interpretive displays that are digestible and eye-catching.
+Graphics will explain the technology and use of Motus stations and be used on all interpretive displays.
+0 \$1,500 TBD Service Contract LTE Data plan, if needed.
+A few stations may not have access to WI-FI or ethernet and would need an annual data plan.
+0 \$960 Sub Total \$71,960 Equipment, Tools, and Supplies Equipment Motus station equipment.
 Each tower along I-90 costs ~\$9,000 in materials (x 6) and repairing stations (x 9) along Lake Superior costs ~\$25,000 total.
 Will need antennas, masts, cables, and a station receiver at each Motus station.
-The stations along Lake \$79,000

-Superior already have working

-antennas and will only need new cables

-and receivers and miscellaneous
+The stations along Lake Superior already have working antennas and will only need new cables and receivers and miscellaneous hardware. \$79,000

-hardware.

-Tools and Will need miscellaneous tools for Motus station Tools and miscellaneous hardware is \$5 , 000

-Supplies installation such as: drills, wire cutters, screws/bolts, needed to install antennas to masts,
+Tools and Supplies Will need miscellaneous tools for Motus station installation such as: drills, wire cutters, screws/bolts, Tools and miscellaneous hardware is needed to install antennas to masts, \$5,000

-electrical tape, etc. masts to a building or structure, secure
+Supplies electrical tape, etc. masts to a building or structure, secure

 the station, and hardwire the station to

 an electrical source.

 Sub \$84,000

-Total 384,000

 Capital Total

 Expenditures

 Sub -

 Total

-Acquisitions

-and

-Stewardship
+Acquisitions and Stewardship

-Sub -
+• Sub -

 Total

-Travel In
+Travel In Minnesota

-Minnesota

-Miles/ Meals/ Fuel, food, and accommodation for work in state: Travel will be needed to sites in \$6,000
+Willinesota Miles/ Meals/ Fuel, food, and accommodation for work in state: Travel will be needed to sites in \$6,000

-Lodging Estimating 8 trips are needed with an average of 300 western MN and northern MN to plan +0,000
+Lodging Estimating 8 trips are needed with an average of 300 western MN and northern MN to plan J0,000

-Louging miles roundtrip each.
+miles roundtrip each.
 Food and overnight lodging will for and install Motus stations and

-be required for longer distances and trips that require
+be required for longer distances and trips that interpretive displays.

-interpretive displays.

-installation at multiple sites.
-Reimbursement rates as
+require installation at multiple sites.
+Reimbursement

-allotted per the State of Minnesota travel regulations.
+rates as allotted per the State of Minnesota travel

+regulations.

 Sub \$6,000

-Total

-Travel
+Travel Total

 Outside

 Minnesota

 Sub -

 Total

-Printing and
+Printing and Publication

-Publication

 Printing Creation and installation of interpretive signage at ~4 We will develop interpretive signage \$7,200

 Motus station sites.
-Each sign costs ~\$1,800 to print for 4 Motus station sites that are public ÷,,=00
+Each sign costs ~\$1,800 to print for 4 Motus station sites that are public

 and install, x4 signs. facing to raise awareness of Motus

-•

-technology and its implications for

-Minnesota's natural resources.
+technology and its implications for Minnesota's natural resources.

 Sub \$7,200

 Total

 Other

 Expenses

 Sub -

 Total

 Grand \$234,000

 Total